zsh-uze/uze/readme.md

 see also the "yada yada operator" from the helpers section.

-## namespaces and modules

-for more details about the behavior of `uze`, see the project page.

-## other helpers
+## functions

+### uze

+`uze` loads a module and execute the `uze/import/the/module` function. then exports the functions declared in `EXPORT_TAGS` and `EXPORT` variables.

+see the project page documentation for more details about writting modules and dealing with namespaces.

 ### shush, shush1, shush2